karlnapf/shogun-wiki/GSoC_2015_clean_up_infrastructure.md

 ### Difficulty & Requirements
-Medium, but requires a lot of initiative and willingness to dive into existing code (that is not pretty)
+Medium, but requires a lot of initiative and willingness to dive into existing code (that is not pretty).

 You need know
  * Shogun's internals (to an extend)
  * C++
  * Software engineering principles
  * Optional: Libraries for serialisation, file handling, etc
+ * Optional: Linear algebra

 ### Description
 Every line of code in SHOGUN has a long history and have gone through